pranantaghofar/gafood-app/README.md

 Runs your app in development mode.

-Open it in the [Expo app](https://expo.io) on your phone to view it.
-It will reload if you save edits to your files, and you will see build errors and logs in the terminal.
+Open it in the [⚙️ Project page: ](https://expo.dev/@ghofarasnanto/gafood-app?serviceType=classic&distribution=expo-go) on your phone to view it.
+It will demo views.

 #### `npm run ios` or `yarn run ios`